AndersSchmidtHansen/Weaver/README.md

 - SASS
 - Coffeescript
 - BrowserSync
+- UserApp (for easy user registration and management)

 ### How can I use it?
 Usage is pretty straightforward.
 First, clone the repo: